 NOTE.
 At ordinary temperatures and in the absence of hostile environments, e.g. when properly stored, these rubbers deteriorate only very slowly.
-For most practical purposes the effect is insignificant and the storage life of silicone rubbers may be considered indefinite.
+For most practical purposes the effect is insignificant and storage life may be considered indefinite.
 However, the rate of deterioration increases markedly with increased temperature and the service life of a rubber therefore depends upon the operational temperature.
 Conversely, the maximum temperature at which a rubber may be used depends upon the useful life required.